 It is interesting to note that Jesus doesn’t tell them to feel sorry for themselves or blame trends of the culture.
 He tells them they have stopped doing the things that made them great in the first place.

 The highlight of this challenge is to “remember what you have received and heard.”
 Remember the gospel.
 Meeting needs in the community builds opportunities for sharing the gospel.

 “Once a small-group system is implemented, a number of benefits accrue.
 Small groups allow people the opportunity to build significant relationships.
 Small groups are easier to reproduce or multiply than large groups.
 They do not require as much space or as many resources.
 In addition, they provide an excellent context to reproduce leaders and have the potential for unlimited growth.”

-West Burnsville Baptist Church, assisted by Rick Hughes and the North Carolina Baptist State Convention, is in the process of evaluating the part in-home small groups play in our church.
+West Burnsville Baptist Church, assisted by Rick Hughes and the Baptist State Convention of North Carolina, is in the process of evaluating the part in-home small groups play in our church.
 We currently have a few groups located outside the church, but are primarily following a traditional model with groups in classrooms on Sunday mornings.
 We know we must look at expanding outside the church to address our space issues as well as fulfill our primary calling of the Great Commission (Matthew 28:18-20).